 Membership, Member Representation and Authority Meetings

 Section 1.
 Members of the Authority.
-Any Connecticut municipality located within one of the four sub-regions described in Section 2 of this Article III which adopts the Ordinance shall be a member of CCSWA.
+Any Connecticut municipality located within one of the sub-regions described herein which adopts the Ordinance shall be a member of CCSWA.

 Section 2.
 Authority Sub-Regions.
-Each member municipality of CCSWA shall be assigned to one of four sub-regions: (1) the Northwest Sub-Region, (2) the Naugatuck Valley Sub-Region, (3) the Greater Capitol Sub-Region, (4) the Shoreline Sub-Region, or other sub-regions as may be added or amended from time to time; such sub-regions to be as depicted on the map attached hereto as Exhibit B, which has been approved by the Executive Committee.
+Each member municipality of CCSWA shall be assigned to a sub-region: (1) the Northwest Sub-Region, (2) the Naugatuck Valley Sub-Region, (3) the Greater Capitol Sub-Region, (4) the Shoreline Sub-Region, or (5) other sub-regions, as may be added or amended from time to time; such sub-regions to be as depicted on the map attached hereto as Exhibit B, which has been approved by the Executive Committee.

 Section 3.
 Member Representation at Authority Meetings.
-Each municipal member shall appoint one representative to CCSWA, which shall be the current chief elected official of the municipality or that official’s designee, and that representative shall exercise the voting powers established for that municipal member at meetings of the full Authority membership and the Executive Committee as set forth in these By-Laws.
-As long as the method of appointment and removal and the term of office of each municipal member representative shall be consistent with the first sentence of this section, the details of such appointment, removal and term of office shall be as determined by the appointing municipality; provided however, that not more than half of the terms of all such municipal representatives shall expire within any one fiscal year.
+Each municipal member shall appoint one (1) representative to CCSWA, which shall be the current chief elected official of the municipality or that official’s designee, and that representative shall exercise the voting powers established for that municipal member at meetings of the full Authority membership and the Executive Committee as set forth in these By-Laws.
+As long as the method of appointment and removal and the term of office of each municipal member representative shall be consistent with the first sentence of this section, the details of such appointment, removal, and term of office shall be as determined by the appointing municipality; provided however, that not more than half of the terms of all such municipal representatives shall expire within any one fiscal year.

 Section 4.
 Designees.
-The current chief elected official of each municipal member may appoint up to three designees to serve as that municipality’s CCSWA representative, and written notice of any such appointment shall be sent to the Secretary of CCSWA in advance of any meeting to be attended by a designee.
-Only one such designee may represent a municipality at any meeting of the full Authority membership or the Executive Committee.
+The current chief elected official of each municipal member may appoint up to two (2) designees to serve as that municipality’s CCSWA representative, and written notice of any such appointment shall be sent to the Secretary of CCSWA in advance of any meeting to be attended by a designee.
+Only one (1) such designee may represent a municipality at any meeting of the full Authority membership or the Executive Committee.

 Section 5.
 Member Voting Rights at Meetings of the Authority’s Full Membership.
-The number of votes to be cast by each municipal member of CCSWA at any meeting of the Authority’s full membership shall be determined in accordance with the following tiered voting system based on the individual population of each municipal member compared to the total population of all CCSWA municipal members (all such population figures to be derived from the most recent Decennial Census published by the U.S. Bureau of the Census):
+The number of votes to be cast by each municipal member of CCSWA at any meeting of the Authority’s full membership shall be determined in accordance with the following tiered voting system based on the individual population of each municipal member (all such population figures to be derived from the most recent Decennial Census published by the U.S. Bureau of the Census):

-(a) each municipal member whose population is less than 25,000 shall have one (1) vote;
+(a) each municipal member whose population is less than 24,999 shall have one (1) vote;